vn971/dotfiles/README.md

 This repo is a collection of Vasya Novikov's helper utils, configs and other stuff used daily.

 Feel free to question / comment / discuss any files.
-I can't promise I will address all the questions, especially if they're big or not concrete, but I'll at least read them all.

-Parts marked with "vn971" are specific to me, like the "colemak" keyboard layout I use.
+Parts marked with "vn971" are specific to me, like the "colemak" keyboard layout I use, but 95% of the stuff is general-purpose.

 Overview - X11 isolation